 Around 1870 Princess Alexandra invited Arthur Isaac Maxfield to Buckingham Palace to demonstrate his award winning sewing machine.
 Arthur travelled down from Birmingham with his daughter, Mary, to the Palace.

 Family legend tells that while at the Palace Queen Victoria showed an interest in Maxfield's machine and was given a demonstration of it by Mary.

-After the successful visit to the Palace, Princess Alexandra, The Princess of Wales gave her seal of approval to Arthur Maxfield's sewing machine and from then on his machines were clearly marked with royal approval.
-It was a wonderful boost for business and Birmingham as a city.
+After the successful visit to the Palace Princess Alexandra the Princess of Wales gave her seal of approval to Arthur Maxfield's sewing machine and from then on his machines were clearly marked with royal approval.

 Things turn sour

 Maxfield must have run into financial problems or been offered a price he could not refuse for as I mentioned earlier he became involved, with his baby the Agenoria, with The Franklin Sewing Machine Company of Park Road, Soho, Birmingham with new partners.